Haruo Wakō: Prison

 In May 1997, Wakō was imprisoned with five other suspected JRA members in Lebanon on charges of forgery before four of them were deported to Jordan in March 2000, the fifth, Kozo Okamoto, was granted asylum for health reasons.
-As the Jordanian authorities refused to allow Wakō into Jordan.
-Wakō and the three other suspected JRA members were handed over to Japan to be tried on terrorism charges.
+As the Jordanian authorities refused to allow Wakō into Jordan, Wakō and the three other suspected JRA members were handed over to Japan to be tried on terrorism charges.

-On 23 March 2005 a Japanese court, presided over by Judge Kunihiko Koma, sentenced Haruo Wakō to life in prison.
+On March 23, 2005, a Japanese court, presided over by Judge Kunihiko Koma, sentenced Haruo Wakō to life in prison.
 The court dismissed prosecutors' arguments over the conspiracy charge.

+Death

+Haruo Wakō died on November 4, 2023, at the age of 75.